 ‘Wait a minute I just perform patient intake information’.
 ‘And I conduct patient state of condition as they are received into one of the examination

+rooms’.
 ‘All I do is to administer the medicines in following the doctors diagnosis and educate the patient on how and when and with what each drug should be taken with’.
 ‘We are the tech department and we just do tests that the doctor has requested’.
 ‘I’m in records and all I do is receive, file and manage the patient records for future use as directed under the facilities policy and procedures and the Health Insurance Portability and Accountability Act (HIPAA) regulations’.

 All of these practitioners that interact with the patient are experts in their own area of service in delivering treatment and managing the patient experience.
 Whether they are on the front end of providing services or interact days, months and even years after the initial need for medical services have been made, the utilization of that staff person’s knowledge of the required procedure and how it interacts with other departments determines the level of efficiency, patient experience and ultimately how that facility performs and operates.

 To the rescue.

 By engaging the employees knowledge from the onset of meeting the patient the facility immediately begins to collect data on procedural efficiency, patient confidence in the process of treatment and an unexpected bonus of cost efficiency in the delivery of services real time.
 The benefit for the employees is that they become part of the ‘management’ of their department in a meaningful way.
 They become a part of the overall improvement of running and maintaining their unit.
 As adults they build on their professional development and self-efficacy/self-worth.
 Their self-esteem is intrinsic to the welfare of the organization.

 Additionally a reward system can be established upon which to drive continual improvements.